pyearthsci/lavendar/README.rst

                           'nu_io': [2, 4.16006288e+00, (0.0, 20.0)]}}}

-where each heading in the :code:`opt_params` dictionary corresponds to a JULES namelist filename and contains another dictiontary for the JULES namelists defined within that file.
+where each heading in the :code:`opt_params` dictionary corresponds to a JULES namelist filename and contains another dictionary for the JULES namelists defined within that file.
 Each namelist heading contains a dictionary of the parameters to change within the namelist.
 The parameters hold a list of size 3 containing the index of the parameter to be optimised, the prior value to use for the parameter and the bounds (low, high) for the parameter.
 For example if we want to optimise the value of nitrogen use efficiency (:code:`neff_io`) for maize in JULES we have to